MicrosoftLearning/PL-7001-Create-and-manage-canvas-apps-with-Power-Apps/Instructions/Labs/LAB[PL-7001]_M01L01_Canvas_app_from_data.md

 ## What you will learn

-- How to create Power Apps canvas apps from data and with CoPilot
+- How to create Power Apps canvas apps from data and with Copilot
 - How to connect to Excel using OneDrive for Business as a data source

 ## High-level lab steps

 - Create a canvas app from data
 - Test the app
-- Create a canvas app with CoPilot
+- Create a canvas app with Copilot

 ## Prerequisites